Vinderup railway station

 Vinderup station is a railway station serving the railway town of Vinderup in Jutland, Denmark.

 Vinderup station is located on the Langå-Struer Line from Langå to Struer.
 The station was opened in 1865 with the opening of the Skive-Struer section of the Langå-Struer Line.
-It offers direct InterCity services to Copenhagen and Struer as well as regional train services to Aarhus and Struer.
-The train services are operated by Arriva and DSB with trains going approximately one time each hour all week days.
+It offers direct regional train services to Aarhus and Struer.
+The train services are operated by GoCollective with trains going approximately one time each hour all week days.

 History

 Vinderup station was opened on 17 November 1865 with the opening of the Skive-Struer section of the Langå-Struer Line.
 In 1974 the station was closed but continues as a railway halt.